MicrosoftDocs/azure-docs-sdk-go/azure-go-sdk-conceptual/azure-sdk-go-install.md

 services from that profile.
 Profiles are located under the `profiles` module, and named after their version.
 Stable profiles are versioned on the date they were created, in `YYYY-MM-DD` format.
 Services are grouped under their profile version.

-For example, to import the Azure Resoruces management module from the `2017-03-09` profile:
+For example, to import the Azure Resources management module from the `2017-03-09` profile:

 ```go
 import "github.com/Azure/azure-sdk-for-go/profiles/2017-03-09/resources/mgmt/resources"
 ```

 > [!WARNING]
-> It is not recommended to use the `preview` or `latest` profiles, since these are rolling versions and service behavior may change at any time.
+> It is not recommended to use the `preview` or `latest` profiles.
+These profiles are for rolling versions and service behavior may change at any time.

-If you have a need for a specific version of a service, these are located under the `services` module, followed by the service name, and then the service version in `YYYY-MM-DD` format.
+If you have a need for a specific version of a service, they are located under the `services` module.
+The path is the name of the service followed by the service version in `YYYY-MM-DD` format.
 For example, to include the `2017-03-30` version of the Compute service:

 ```go
 import "github.com/Azure/azure-sdk-for-go/services/compute/mgmt/2017-03-30/compute"